 Grading: This class is graded using Credit/No Credit.
-Each student will be evaluated in the areas of counseling competence including: effective use of micro skills, theoretical knowledge, self-awareness, and ethical practice.
+Each student will be evaluated in the areas of counseling competence including: effective use of therapeutic skills, effective use of contact/process dynamics in therapy, theoretical knowledge, self-awareness, and ethical practice.
 Case presentations during group supervision, case conceptualization, effectiveness of oral and written communication, as well as openness to feedback and supervision will all be considered in the grade.
 Evaluation methods may include (any and/or all) written work, observation, tape or audio review, transcriptions, case presentations, supervisor evaluations and in-class participation along with timely completion of all class assignments.
 Evaluation of satisfactory performance will be made by the instructor.